 Municipalities are subject to very specific statutes and regulations that do not apply to non-governmental entities.
 Our attorneys are well-versed in these statutes, whether they have broad application, such as the requirements of the State Environmental Quality Review Act ("SEQRA"), the Open Meetings Law ("OML"), the Freedom of Information Law ("FOIL"), or the procurement requirements of the General Municipal Law, or whether they have more specific application, such as the rules applicable to a fire district for disposition of a piece of surplus fire apparatus.

-Our firm serves as general counsel for several local governmental bodies, including industrial development agencies, planning boards, zoning boards, fire districts, and other special districts.
+Our firm serves as general counsel to numerous local governmental bodies, including planning boards, zoning boards, fire districts, and other special districts.
 We also serve as special litigation counsel for several towns, villages and other municipalities, and have litigated issues including tax assessment proceedings, land use matters, and the enforcement of inter-municipal cooperation agreements, as well as the defense of civil rights claims.
-Our firm also has background in military law and advising clients regarding veteran's affairs.

 Article 78 Proceedings

-Our team also advises on Article 7 property tax assessment reviews, including representing several municipalities on an ongoing basis in regard to challenges by taxpayers, and representing individual and business taxpayers who wish to contest their real property tax assessments.
+Our team also advised clients in property tax certiorari matters, including representing several municipalities on an ongoing basis in regard to challenges by commercial taxpayers, and representing individual and business taxpayers who wish to contest their real property tax assessments.